cobwebos/docs/articles/service-fabric/service-fabric-diagnostics-partners.md

 ## <a name="humio"></a>Humio

-Humio 是可从你的应用程序和 Service Fabric 在云中或本地在真实时间中的事件中收集日志的日志收集服务。 除实时的可观察性，Humio 还提供最先进的分析和可视化功能，用于查看和从你的诊断收集见解。 Humio 具有成本效益的定价计划和内置，同时保留它的规模变革快的速度。 它直接与 Service Fabric 平台事件和应用程序遥测集成。 你可以阅读更多有关 Humio 和 Service Fabric 集成[此处](https://github.com/humio/service-fabric-humio)。
+Humio is a log collection service that can gather logs from your applications and events from Service Fabric in the cloud or on-premises in real time.
+In addition to live observability, Humio offers state of the art analysis and visualization capabilities for viewing and collecting insights from your diagnostics.
+Humio has cost effective pricing plans and is built to scale while retaining it's lightening fast speed.
+It directly integrates with Service Fabric platform events and Application telemetry.
+You can read more about the Humio and Service Fabric integration [here](https://github.com/humio/service-fabric-humio).

 ## <a name="next-steps"></a>后续步骤